-During Fourth Quarter 2016, LLR staff continued seasonal water management on the LLR property which included primarily a "water holding" pattern where the lake weirs were boarded up and less flow was released from the lake itself (see Figures 12 and 13).
-In September 2016 LLR began pumping from the dock well and discharging to the lake in an effort to elevate the Lake Level.
+During Third Quarter 2017, LLR continued seasonal water management on the LLR property which included primarily a "water holding" pattern where the lake weirs were boarded up and less flow was released from the lake itself (see Figures 12 and 13).

-Precipitation data collected at the South Haiwee Reservoir weather station monitored by LADWP and presented by the National Weather Service in conjunction with the California-Nevada River Forecast Center is as follows: for water year 2016-17 (October 2016 through September 2017) the Haiwee station recorded 1.70 inches of precipitation, 23% of water year long-term average.
-In addition to the partial 2016-17 water year, for the seven complete water years during project pumping (2009-10 to 2015-16), precipitation at the South Haiwee station has been 111%, 114%, 41%, 11%, 38%, 54% and 47%, of the long-term average, respectively.
+Precipitation data collected at the South Haiwee Reservoir weather station monitored by LADWP and presented by the National Weather Service in conjunction with the California-Nevada River Forecast Center is as follows: for water year 2016-17 (October 2016 through September 2017) the Haiwee station recorded 11.32 inches of precipitation, 169% of water year long-term average as of September 30, 2017.
+Prior to the 2016-17 water year, for the seven complete water years during project pumping (2009-10 to 2015-16), precipitation at the South Haiwee station has been 111%, 114%, 41%, 11%, 38%, 54% and 47%, of the long-term average, respectively.